Jiayi Pan

 Hi 👋

-Before that, in 2019-2023, I was a happy undergrad at the University of Michigan and Shanghai Jiao Tong University working with Professors Joyce Chai, Dmitry Berenson, and Fan Wu.
+In 2019-2023, I was a happy undergrad at the University of Michigan and Shanghai Jiao Tong University where I worked with Joyce Chai, Dmitry Berenson, and Fan Wu.

-I continuously reassess and pursue my ideal lifestyle.
+I continuously reassess my lifestyle/objectives.
 Feedback is always welcome :)

 Publications & Manuscripts